 Thyroid Cancer Care at Mount Sinai

 The multidisciplinary management of thyroid cancer at Mount Sinai involves collaboration among surgical, medical/endocrinology, and nuclear medicine specialists.
-The thyroid surgical team at Mount Sinai’s Department of ENT/Head and Neck Surgery includes Eric Genden, MD, Marita Teng, MD, Brett Miles, MD, Mike Yao, MD, and Joshua Rosenberg, MD.
-Our team works closely with other experts and collaborates together to craft a personalized treatment plan for each patient.
-Additionally, we seek the least invasive approach to minimize scarring and hospital stays.
+The thyroid surgical team at Mount Sinai’s Department of ENT/Head and Neck Surgery includes Eric Genden, MD, Raymond Chai, MD, Ilya Likhterov, MD, Brett Miles, MD, Stimson Schantz, MD, Edward Shin, MD, Marita Teng, MD, Mark Urken, MD, Mike Yao, MD, and facial plastics and reconstruction surgeon Joshua Rosenberg, MD.
+Our team works closely with other experts and collaborates together to craft the least invasive, personalized treatment plan for each patient to minimize scarring and hospital stays.

 Types of Thyroid Cancer